 The palate is smooth yet bold; those biscuit and bread notes appear again, underpinning red fruit, apple and a hint of lime before giving way to a long finish dominated by grilled notes.

-This Champagne’s muscularity is typical of Pinot Noir but offering a relaxed richness rather than any aggression.
+This Champagne’s muscularity is typical of Pinot Noir but offers a relaxed richness rather than any aggression.
 Ready to drink, there’s no doubting this non-vintage Champagne will hold for several years.
-The Non-Dosé will age for longer than the Brut, but drink both of these young, while fresh and lively.
+The Non-Dosé will age for longer than the Brut, but drink both young while fresh and lively.